SharePoint 2013 as a Service and a Solution (SPaaS)

 - Update Effectiveness- How transparently will the environment be updated to meet client needs?

 EPC Group’s SharePoint 2013 Consulting Services

-Helping organizations to ask, discover, and answer these and other important questions, as well as to plan, design, build, implement, customize, and support these answers is all part of what we do to help each organization achieve important business goals.
+Helping organizations to ask, discover, and answer these and other important questions, as well as to plan, design, build, implement, customize, and support these answers are all part of what we do to help each organization achieve important business goals.

-As each organization is truly unique despite similar industry classifications, it is vital that leveraging SharePoint as a Service as well as a solution is not viewed as a canned and cookie cutter implementation with the occasional tweak here and there, but as a solution built to the organization.
+As each organization is truly unique despite similar industry classifications, it is vital that leveraging SharePoint as a Service as well as a solution is not viewed as a canned and cookie-cutter implementation with the occasional tweak here and there, but as a solution built to the organization.